In this example, we will estimate a model for a flexible robot arm.

 Example block output

-We see that the prediction-error model does slightly better at prediction few-step predictions (indeed, this is what PEM optimizes), while the model identified using subspaceid does better in open loop.
+We see that the prediction-error model does well at prediction few-step predictions (indeed, this is what PEM optimizes), while the model identified using subspaceid does better in open loop.
 The simulation performance can be improved upon further by asking for focus=:prediction when the models are estimated.